Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads: Abstract

 \section{Abstract}

-Virtual inertia is an effective control approach to help prevent sudden voltage changes during transient events in low inertia DC grids.
-While several methods have been proposed to implement virtual inertia in DC grids, its impact on the stability in presence of constant power loads~(CPLs) remains unclear.
+Virtual inertia is an effective control approach to attenuate sudden voltage changes during transient events in low-inertia DC grids.
+While methods have been proposed to implement virtual inertia, its impact on DC grid stability in the presence of constant power loads (CPLs) remains unclear.
 In this paper, we perform a rigorous stability analysis for DC grids with CPLs powered by virtual-inertia-enhanced converters.
-We give expressions relating virtual inertia and the required DC bus capacitance to guarantee stability.
-We conclude that: 1. the DC grid stability can be improved if virtual inertia is properly designed; 2. a large virtual inertia deteriorates the DC grid stability, and a correspondingly large DC bus capacitance is required to guarantee stability.
+We derive a closed-form stability criterion that can be used to evaluate the impact of virtual inertia on the system stability, and demonstrate that, given a set of system parameters, the stability of a DC grid powering CPLs can be improved for a range of virtual inertia designs.
+We provide analytical expressions for the optimal virtual inertia that improves stability and for the maximum virtual inertia that does not deteriorate stability.
+In addition, we present a step-by-step guideline to design a stable DC grid with virtual inertia.
 Test results are presented to validate the analysis.